Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling ok.
 Not that of a productive day, but it was ok.
 I read a lot, look for things to buy and look for jobs on Microsoft Careers website.

+### Day 50: June 13, 2020 (Splay trees and last homework)

+**Today's Progress**: I finished with the splay trees section on the course.
+It was the last.
+I also got 100% in the last test.
+Finally, I started with the homework.
+So far I was asked to program an in-order, pre-order and post-order traversal of binary trees.
+I shouldn't be that complicated, but I don't remember the implementation very well right now.
+I now tomorrow I'll do it without a problem.

+**Thoughts:** Not a bad a day.
+I waken up pretty early, but sleep most of the day.
+I manage to do my routine work out and that give energy and good mood for the day.
+Feeling good. :smile:

 ### Day : June , 2020 ()